-We offer asset management services through the Asset Management Services Program, which is a wrap-fee management program.
-In our wrap-fee management program, you elect to pay expenses under a "traditional" payment option.
+We offer asset management services through two programs, a traditional asset management program and a wrap-fee management program.
+In our traditional asset management program, you elect to pay expenses under a "traditional" payment option.
 This means that advisory services are provided for a fee, but transaction services are billed separately on a per-transaction basis.
 In our wrap-fee management program, you elect the bundled "wrap-fee" payment option.
 This means that advisory services (including portfolio management or advice regarding selecting other investment advisors) and transaction services are provided for one fee.
-Our Asset Management Services are considered a wrap-fee program.
 Whenever a fee is charged to you for services described in this Wrap Fee Program Brochure, we will receive all or a portion of the fee charged.